getml/getml-relbench/README.md

 1. **Pick an Unsolved Task:**
    * Refer to the [table in this repo's README](#pick-a-challenge) or [issues](https://github.com/getml/getml-relbench/issues/7) to find tasks without an open Draft Pull Request (PR).
+   * You may have only one active pull request (PR) at a time and can complete a maximum of two tasks in total.
 2. **Open a Draft PR:**
    * Create a [Draft Pull Request](https://github.com/getml/getml-relbench/compare) on the [getML relbench](https://github.com/getml/getml-relbench) GitHub repository.
    * Title it: `[dataset-name]-[taskname]` (e.g., `rel-amazon-user-churn`).